-Statement Ν N Frequency (Percentage) Mean SD SD D N А SA Pidgin limits my vocabulary choices when 2446 171 391 220 1003 660 3.643 1.246 speaking Standard English (7) (16) (9) (41) (27) Pidgin makes me use 2446 196 269 367 1150 465 3.571 1.167 words with narrower or broader meaning than expected in spoken Standard English (8) (11) (15) (47) (19) Pidgin usage makes me use words from local 2426 121 364 218 995 728 3.753 1.199 languages while speaking Standard English (5) (15) (9) (41) (30) Pidgin makes me use 2436 219 365 268 1023 560 3.541 1.261 lexically ambiguous words in spoken Standard English (9) (15) (11) (42) (23) Pidgin makes me use 2446 98 391 391 685 881 3.735 1.215 informal or colloquial expressions in spoken Standard English (4) (16) (16) (28) (36)
+Statement N Frequency (Percentage) SD SD D N A SA Pidgin limits my vocabulary choices when speaking Standard English 2446 171 (7) 391 (16) 220 (9) 1003 (41) 660 (27) 3.643 1.246 Pidgin makes me use words with narrower or 2446 196 269 367 1150 465 3.571 1.167 broader meaning than expected in spoken Standard English (8) (11) (15) (47) (19) Pidgin usage makes me 2426 121 364 218 995 728 3.753 1.199 use words from local languages while speaking Standard English 1 (5) (15) (9) (41) (30) Pidgin makes me use 2436 219 365 268 1023 560 3.541 1.261 lexically ambiguous words in spoken Standard English (9) (15) (11) (42) (23) Pidgin makes me use 2446 98 391 391 685 881 3.735 1.215 informal or colloquial expressions in spoken Standard English (4) (16) (16) (28) (36)

-Table 4.1.2.3.
-Students' responses on impacts on vocabulary and expression students lack reading habits which denies them of acquiring several vocabulary that will facilitate both their speaking and writing skills.
+Vocabulary and expression describe the student's ability to deduce and use an expanded lexical which they might have gotten due to their interaction with society through communication and books through reading extensively.
+It is realized that students lack reading habits which denies them of acquiring several vocabulary that will facilitate both their speaking and writing skills.
 As a result, students are not, steadily growing their vocabulary and broadening the range of applications of the meanings of its lexical elements (Mensah, 2011).
 Table 4.1.2.3 shows that the use of Pidgin English among technical vocational institutes affects the vocabulary and expression in their speech as the result indicates that the students agreed to all the statements under this category.
 However, it is very important to note that two of the statements that are, "Pidgin usage makes me use words from local languages while speaking Standard English" and "Pidgin makes me use informal or colloquial expressions in spoken Standard English" corroborate with a mean figure of 3.753 signifying the students' agreement that the use of Pidgin English has a negative impact on vocabulary and expression.
 This explains that Pidgin usage among the students of technical vocational institutes limits students' vocabulary choices, makes students use words with narrower or broader meanings than expected, makes students use words from local languages (47%), and makes them use lexically ambiguous words in spoken Standard English.
 This result is in line with Ankra's (2018) finding that "Students may literally translate some words from Pidgin English directly to Standard English, which looks odd to native speakers of English."
 This was about the incorrect word use.
 This typo only affects words.
 The phenomena cause Ghanaian students to make a lot of mistakes when they write (Amuzu & Asinyor 2016) and so teachers have tried though unsuccessful to discourage and warn students against expressing themselves in Pidgin English knowing the net effect on their English competence (Huber, 1999).